nICEnnnnnnnLee/VideoSnipper/README.md

     * Not worked with video played with no video tag in HTML5.
 But may consider for customized analysis.
 It depends.

 ## Test
+* 2019/01/20: The Addon doesn't work well on site - "www.bilibili.com", but could download mp4 video when the User Agent set a Mobile Android one and url redirect to "m.bilibili.com".
+However, the quality seems up to 480p.
 * 2019/01/17: The Addon test pass on the shared video link of "Douyin","Kuaishou","Weibo Video","Miaopai"(several popular apps in China)

 ## ToDos